Arezookhalili/Arezookhalili.github.io/_posts/2024-03-30-Enhancing-targeting-accuracy.md

 <br>
 ### Get the Data

-Read the 'Creditcard.csv file into a dataframe.
+Read the creditcard.csv file into a dataframe.

 ```python